2023 Clinic Mitigations and Protocols

-As the safety and health of all at Smith Walbridge Clinics is paramount, the following precautions have been implemented for the 2021 season.
-The mitigations and protocols for Smith Walbridge Clinics 2021 are mandatory for all participants and staff.
+As the safety and health of all at Smith Walbridge Clinics is paramount, the following precautions have been implemented for the 2023 season.
 This list is subject to change as events and policies unfold, at the State Health Department, EIU, and elsewhere.

 Capacity and Social Distancing